apache/usergrid/docs/push-notifications/managing-users-and-devices.md

 ## Connecting devices to users
-You can associate user entities with device entities in the API BaaS.
+You can associate user entities with device entities in the Usergrid.
 Doing so allows you to target your push notifications at users with specific characteristics.
-The following describes how to connect a user to a specific device in the API BaaS.
+The following describes how to connect a user to a specific device in the Usergrid.

-For more information on creating a device in your API BaaS data store, see "Registering Devices" above.
+For more information on creating a device in your Usergrid data store, see "Registering Devices" above.

-For more information on creating a user in your API BaaS data store, see [User](../rest-endpoints/api-docs.html#user).
+For more information on creating a user in your Usergrid data store, see [User](../rest-endpoints/api-docs.html#user).

 The following code examples all use the same basic endpoint pattern for connecting devices with users:

     POST /users/{userUUID or name}/devices/{deviceUUID}

 ### Connecting with curl
 The following call connects user "joex" with device 7a0a1cba-9a18-3bee-8ae3-4f511f12a386 (the device UUID).
 After this connection, you can send a push notification to joex rather than the device.
-Further, if joex has specific properties set--such as {"favoritecolor": "blue"}--you can send a push notification to all users whose favorite color is blue (assuming they're connected to devices in the API BaaS).
+Further, if joex has specific properties set--such as {"favoritecolor": "blue"}--you can send a push notification to all users whose favorite color is blue (assuming they're connected to devices in the Usergrid).

     curl -X POST "https://api.usergrid.com/my-org/sandbox/users/joex/devices/7a0a1cba-9a18-3bee-8ae3-4f511f12a386"